laeeq80/stockPortfolioOptimization/README.md

 ## Project Goals

 - Automate data ingestion from external stock APIs
 - Store raw and processed data in an S3-like object storage (MinIO)
-- Prepare data for downstream analytics and optimization algorithms
+- Prepare and enrich data for downstream analytics and optimization algorithms
 - Simulate real-world cloud-based data pipelines locally

 ## Project Structure